nishantkelkar-blog/nishantkelkar-blog.github.io/_posts/2025-07-30-cuda-concepts-p1.md

 ---
 layout: post
 author: Nishant Kelkar
-title: Cuda Constructs - Part 1
+title: Cuda Constructs Part 1 - Grid, Block, Thread
 tags: computer-science
 ---

 In this post, we will review some key CUDA programming concepts.
 Particularly, we will dive into:
 1. What are the key constructs to think about when working with CUDA?
 2. How does a pixel (x, y) map to the CUDA constructs for a 2D image?
 3. How does linearization of images in memory work?
 What is the math behind this?